aex-141

 MutableAttributesUpdate

-extension and MUST be triggered whenever the mutable attributes of an NFT are updated.
+This event is defined by the mutable_attributes extension and MUST be triggered whenever the mutable attributes of an NFT are updated.

 The event arguments should be as follows: (token_id, mutable_attributes)

-MutableAttributesUpdate(token_id, string)
+MutableAttributesUpdate(token_id, string)token_id

 int